Benchmark

 docker compose up -d

-# Generate Prisma client & run benchmark
+# Generate the Prisma 7 client and run the adapter-backed benchmark

 Measured on Apple M-series, PostgreSQL 16, local Docker.
 Your results will vary.